Monday, 28 February 2011

 It may seem surprising to some, but these photos and video show a pedestrianized area in the Netherlands.
 It's in the shopping and social centre of a brand-new housing development on the outskirts of Assen.
 Cyclists are allowed.
 The signs say so.

 It's a very child friendly place.
 Children can be seen in the video running amok in front of a delivery van, which has to move at a very slow speed as a result.
 They also ride on various small-scale human powered vehicles in the shopping streets.
+This suburb was designed to enable 2/3rds of primary school children to cycle to school.

 Everyone knows that pedestrians come first here, and behaviour is according to this principle.